twh2898/os/design/system_call.md

 System calls are performed through interrupt 48 (`int 0x30`).
 The interrupt takes a `uint16_t` id and some number of arguments.

+Each interrupt takes up to 3 arguments and returns a `uint32_t`.

 ## Interrupt

 | ID   | Family          |